About River Otters

-A 2008 study by Seatuck wildlife biologist Mike Bottini documented the recolonization of Long Island by river otters.
+A 2009 report by Seatuck wildlife biologist Mike Bottini documented the recolonization of Long Island by river otters.
 Using reports of sightings, roadkill reports, accidental trappings and other historical data dating back to 1983, the study identified nearly 150 potential otter sites on Long Island.
 After careful investigation of these locations, the presence of otters was confirmed in three different locations: Mill Neck/Oyster Bay, Nissequogue River and the Peconic Bay.
 While the evidence (latrine sites, tracks) suggested breeding was likely occurring in at least the Mill Neck site, there was no confirmation.
 The two latrine sites not included in the 2008 estimated distribution (Forge River, Brookhaven and Little River, Southampton) were excluded because neither site was revisited or maintained during the year, and mostly likely represented a single visit by a transient otter.

 A subsequent remote camera study revealed that the eastern Long Island latrines were part of a home range occupied by a single otter, while the western latrines were visited regularly by groups of two to three otters.